davecoulter/YSE_PZ/docs/install.rst

 Configurable - this should be set to whatever port you want Docker forwarding it’s nginx container port 80 on.

+* :code:`DJANGO_SUPERUSER_USERNAME`

+This is the django and yse_pz superuser username that will be created on startup.
+You use this to log into the YSE_PZ site and the django admin dashboard.

+* :code:`DJANGO_SUPERUSER_PASSWORD`

+This is the django and yse_pz superuser password that will be created on startup.
+You use this to log into the YSE_PZ site and the django admin dashboard.

+* :code:`DJANGO_SUPERUSER_EMAIL`

+This is the django and yse_pz superuser email that will be created on startup.

 An example of a minimum working .env file would be